thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/mqtt-connector/examples/request-mapping/attribute-request.md

 For an Attribute request, the gateway must know which device name to target and which attribute to request.
 You can extract the device name either from the `Message` payload using [json-path](/docs/iot-gateway/config/mqtt/#json-path) or from the topic using a [regex](/docs/iot-gateway/config/mqtt/#regular-expressions).
 Choose [json-path](/docs/iot-gateway/config/mqtt/#json-path) when the device name is inside the JSON message; choose [regex](/docs/iot-gateway/config/mqtt/#regular-expressions) when it's encoded in the topic.

-Scenario.
-You want to retrieve the current firmware version for device `SN-001` from ThingsBoard to make decisions based on the firmware version.
+**Scenario:** You want to retrieve the current firmware version for device `SN-001` from ThingsBoard to make decisions based on the firmware version.

 {% capture difference %}
 **Please note:**